Bachelor of Arts (B.A.)

 - Federal, state, and local government

-Students who have graduated from Barton with a degree in mathematics have entered graduate programs in education, mathematics, mathematics education, and statistics.
-They’ve received master’s and doctoral degrees from such institutions as:
+Students who have graduated from Barton with a degree in mathematics have gone on to medical and graduate programs in education, mathematics, and statistics.
+They’ve studied and received medical, master’s, and doctoral degrees from such institutions as:

 - East Carolina University

 - Florida State University